borntofrappe/fullstack-d3/README.md

 ## 02 - Scatterplot

-The second visualization is useful to repeat the process introduced with the line chart and also illustrate the concept of a data join.
+The second visualization is useful to repeat the process introduced with the line chart and also illustrate the concept of a _data join_.

 ### Data Join

-The visualization includes one circle for each data point, mapping the dew point to the `x` axis, the humidity to the `y` axis, and finally the cloud cover to the `fill` (the color) of the shape.
+The visualization includes one circle for each data point, mapping the dew point to the `x` axis, the humidity to the `y` axis, and finally the cloud cover to the `fill`, the color of the shape.

 It is technically possible to append the circles with a for loop, for instance with a `forEach` iterator.